gdagger/sql-challenge/README.md

 To complete the analysis in this section, I used SQLAlchemy to import the SQL-Challenge database.

-I then wrote the two SQL queries and, usig the pd.read_sql_query function, imported them into their own dataframes.
+I then wrote the two SQL queries and, using the pd.read_sql_query function, imported them into their own dataframes.

 In order to get the information to visualize the employee salary ranges that were the most common, I selected the 'emp_no' and 'salary' columns from the salary table in my query.
 I created a histogram using Plotly Express that shows the number of employees in each salary range from $40k to $130k in increments of $5k.